norahatem/rl-crazyflie/README.md

 - **MATLAB** for PID-based control and for the user interface (UI)
 - **Python** (`gym-pybullet-drones`) for RL-based control The MATLAB app allows users to visualise and compare PID and RL behaviours on a variety of trajectories.
 You don't need Matlab to run the RL simulation.
-The Rl part is based of gym-pybullet-drones and the Waypoints problem is implemented after PyFlyt's Waypoints.
+The RL part is based of gym-pybullet-drones and the Waypoints problem is implemented after PyFlyt's Waypoints.

 ## Requirements
 You need to have conda and Matlab installed to run this demonstartor.
-RL simulations could be run without Matlab.
+RL simulations could run without Matlab.

 ## Installation
 ```sh